danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 ## Terminology

-Before we continue, let's clarify what this means in detail.
+Before we continue, let's clarify some terms and what they mean.

+* `Mocking` is to replace functionality with a configurable and inspectable replacement, for instance when writing unit tests.
+* `Registration` is to register a dynamic return value for a mock function, based on its input arguments.
-* `Invokation` is to call a function.
-In a mock, this records the call and saves information about how many times a function has been called, with which arguments, the returned result etc.
+* `Call` is to call a mock function in a way that records how many times it has been called, with which arguments, its result etc.
-* `Inspection` is to look at recorded invokation and use it e.g. in a unit test.
-For instance, we can verify that a function has been triggered only once, with certain arguments etc.
+* `Inspection` is to look at recorded calls, e.g. to verify that a function has been called as expected, with expected arguments etc.
-* `Registration` is to pre-register a dynamic return value for a function, based on the arguments with which the function is called.

 Let's have a look at how this works in MockingKit.